The Health Informatics Service (THIS) Logo

 Paul Glover:

-(*A UK certification scheme designed to show an organisation has a minimum level of cyber security protection, which is achieved and maintained through annual assessments.)
+(2 A UK certification scheme designed to show an organisation has a minimum level of cyber security protection, which is achieved and maintained through annual assessments.)

-The five pillars of Cyber Essentials – which is backed by the government and the NCSC - are:
+The five pillars of Cyber Essentials – which is backed by the UK government and the NCSC - are:

 • Firewalls – boundary firewalls and internet gateways determine who has permission to access your system from the Internet and allow you to control where your users can go.